fedeghe/leonardo/source/docs/3_elements.md

 myLine.render();
 ```

-in case when invoking the `Leonardo` factory method the `target` parameter has been passed then here it is optional, otherwise must be passed otherwise an exeption will be thrown.
+in case when invoking the `Leonardo` factory method the `target` parameter has been passed then here it is optional, otherwise must be passed otherwise an exception will be thrown.

 ---